SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```

 #### PersonAccount Match and Duplicate Rules Setup Guidance
-Leveraging the PersonAccount implementation a handful of additional configuration steps to disable the Contact match and duplicate rules -- and enable the related PersonAccount rules.
+Leveraging the PersonAccount implementation requires a handful of additional configuration steps to disable the Contact match and duplicate rules -- and enable the related PersonAccount rules.

 > Please disable the following Contact match and duplicate rules.
-You can find these items in Setup by searching for 'dupl' in the quick-find display.
+You can find these items in Setup by searching for 'dup' in the quick-find display.

 - Ensure that the **B2C Commerce: Standard Contacts** and **Standard Contact Duplicate Rule** duplicate rules are disabled.
 - Ensure that the **B2C Commerce: Standard Contacts** and **Standard Contact Matching Rule** match rules are disabled.